NaohiroTamura/cross-sms-aarch64.sh/README.md

 # Cross SMS aarch64 Shell

-This software is [OpenHPC][1] utility which enables to create aarch64 initial build image (BOS) on System Management Server (SMS) x86_64, and facilitates to deploy and manage Compute Nodes both x86_64 and aarch64.
+This software is [OpenHPC][1] utility which enables without physical aarch64 machine to create aarch64 initial build image, Base Operating System (BOS), and to install aarch64 OpenHPC Development Components on System anagement Server (SMS) x86_64.
+As the result, it achieves effective machine resources usage, and facilitates to deploy and manage Compute Nodes both x86_64 and aarch64.

-Typically SMS x86_64 exports x86_64 application as /opt/ohpc/pub, and
-CN x86_64 mounts it on /opt/ohpc/pub.
+Typically SMS x86_64 exports x86_64 OpenHPC Development Components as /opt/ohpc/pub, and CN x86_64 mounts it on /opt/ohpc/pub.

-And SMS aarch64 exports aarch64 application as /opt/ohpc/pub, and
-CN aarch64 mounts it on /opt/ohpc/pub as well.
+And SMS aarch64 exports aarch64 OpenHPC Development Components as /opt/ohpc/pub, and CN aarch64 mounts it on /opt/ohpc/pub as well.

-In case of crossing the architecture which means that SMS x86_64 serves not only CN x86_64 but also CN aarch64, this software helps to install aarch64 application into /opt/ohpc-aarch64/opt/ohpc/pub and sets up BOS so that CN aarch64 can mounts it on /opt/ohpc/pub.
+In case of crossing the architecture which means that SMS x86_64 serves not only CN x86_64 but also CN aarch64, this software helps to install aarch64 OpenHPC Development Components into /opt/ohpc-aarch64/opt/ohpc/pub so that CN aarch64 can mounts it on /opt/ohpc/pub.

 [1]: https://github.com/openhpc/ohpc "OpenHPC"